 In months gone by, I’ve talked about the safety abbreviations, SSC and RACK.
 While both are widely known and used in the BDSM community, the kink abbreviation family has a little known younger brother, PRICK.

-After SSC, a middle child was born – meet RACK.
+After SSC, a middle child was born, RACK.
 To help clear up the confusion and ambiguity surrounding SSC, RACK stood for Risk Aware Consensual Kink.
 It made sense and it was judgement-free.
-It was no longer down to the outsider to decide what was or was not within the thresholds of SSC., instead, it was for the individuals involved to decide For those who like their kink a little bit rougher than some, this was a moment to rejoice.
+It was no longer down to the outsider to decide what was or was not within the thresholds of SSC, instead, it was for the individuals involved to decide.
+For those of us who like our kink a little bit rougher than some others, this was a moment to rejoice.

 But all of a sudden, along comes PRICK to steal the show.

 The first time I heard of PRICK, Matt showed me a kinky rope tutorial on TikTok.
 I have to be honest, I was in disbelief that the channel hadn’t been taken down.
-There are so many minors on TikTok, it would be far too easy for them to see something that they shouldn’t do.
+There are so many minors on TikTok that it would be far too easy for them to see something that they shouldn’t see.
 Concerns aside, I was rather flummoxed by this new kid on the block – what the hell is PRICK?